-This boy, who is paraplegic from tuberculosis, spokes a wheel for a wheelchair.
+This boy with paraplegia from tuberculosis spokes a wheel for a wheelchair.
 He rides a wheeled lying board because of pressure sores on his butt.

-Whenever possible, look for work that will help a disabled person fit into the life of his or her community, and that will also provide needed exercise or therapy.
+Combining work with therapy Whenever possible, look for work that will help a person with disabilities fit into the life of their community, and that will also provide needed exercise or therapy.
 Here is one example from the Sarvodaya community-based rehabilitation program in Beruwala, Sri Lanka.
 With the help of her family and a village rehabilitation volunteer, this girl with cerebral palsy learned to make rope from coconut fiber (jute).
 This is a common village craft, so she can work with other villagers.